drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 Data Gathering and Cleaning
   - Deliverables : Cleaned and structured Shopee Supermarket data
-  - Resources : Python's libraries like pandas
+  - Resources :  Web-scraper, MongoDB, Visual Studio Code

 Data Analysis and Modeling

-  - Deliverables :
+  - Deliverables : A conceptual representation of data objects, relationships between them, and the rules that govern data manipulation.
-  - Resources :
+  - Resources : Visual Studio Code

 Dashboard Design and Development
-  - Deliverables :
+  - Deliverables : Dashboard on the web
-  - Resources : Design and development the dashboard to visualize the product summary in Shopee.
+  - Resources : MongoDB, Power BI

 Testing and Debugging

-  - Deliverables :
+  - Deliverables : A high quality and reliable dashboard
-  - Resources :
+  - Resources : Visual Studio Code, Django

 Dashboard deployed and live

-  - Deliverables :
+  - Deliverables : A functional and complete dashboard
-  - Resources :
+  - Resources : Django

 <br>